This post may contain affiliate links. Please read our full Disclosure Policy.

 Notes

-If you were planning to use the peonies for a specific purpose, be aware that it will take the peonies a few days to open up after pulling them out of the fridge.
+• If you plan to use the peonies for a specific occasion, keep in mind that it may take a few days for them to fully open after removing them from the fridge.

 Pin for later